Politocracy The Game

 How The Game Works

-Hope and Change cards are drawn from time to time affecting play.
+Hope and Change cards are drawn from time to time affecting play and probably the outcome.

 Get In The Game, Take The Challenge